panurge-ws/ng-imago/README.md

 ]);
 ```

 ## This project is currently in beta version.
-Use at your own risk.
+Use it at your own risk.
 ### Reporting issues is much appreciated.
 ### Wait some days (or ask) before pulling requests.